 These new services will provide a safe, supportive, and more cost-effective alternative to incarceration, emergency medical services, and emergency department use.

 With the support of the community, in 2019 we renovated/updated the ‘Annex’ and office areas at UCS to provide 4-7 short-term sobering/stabilization beds (up to 23 hours) for people experiencing an intoxication, substance use, and/or co-occurring mental health crises who are not dangerous to themselves or others and medically able to receive care.
 This service will be a voluntary program for adults who will gain access by police drop of, SBH crisis response team drop-off, EMS, or ED referral.
-These new diversion services will allow people an opportunity to receive assessment, intervention, stabilization, motivation, education, coordination with other treatment providers, and referrals for follow-up care additionally utilizing longer-term respite care, safe have/bridge housing (coming in 2021) services, shelter or permanent housing as safe discharge points for people experiencing homelessness as well with the opportunity for continuing case management and wrap-around services from UCS.
+These new diversion services will allow people an opportunity to receive assessment, intervention, stabilization, motivation, education, coordination with other treatment providers, and referrals for follow-up care additionally utilizing longer-term respite care, safe have/bridge housing (in planning phases) services, shelter or permanent/shared housing as safe discharge points for people experiencing homelessness as well with the opportunity for continuing case management and wrap-around services from UCS.

 More updates on renovation, policy, procedures, partners, and funding progress will be shared as they are available.

 Coordinating and strategic partners seeking to help make this program a reality.

 A special thank you to IBEW Local #16, CenterPointe Energy, Toyota Foundation, Cater Communications, Mayor Lloyd Winnecke, the city of Evansville, Traci Welp, Jim, and Jan Spath, and several other individual donors for their project renovation/capital improvement/database support so far.
 We are almost there!